military dog tags

 Therefore, the information can be utilized to identify a victim that is badly injured or killed in combat.

-Moreover, military dog tags are a symbol of the courageous service and dedication one makes to their country.
+Moreover, military dog tags are a symbol of their courageous service and dedication to their country.

-They are a token to that service as well as badge of survival.
+They are a token of that service, as well as a badge of survival.

 Here are the 8 Things That Are on Military Dog Tags: